 Equation (4) shows the normal derivative of potential for domain points, special treatment is considered here.
 Since the hypersingular equation in mathematical essence is also an alternative to deal with the problem of degenerate scale [37-39], potential gradient on the boundary is required to calculate.
 For the nonconcentric case, special treatment for the normal derivative should be taken care as the source point and field point locate on different circular boundaries.
 As shown in Fig. 4, the normal direction on the boundary (1, 1') should be superimposed by the radial derivative (3, 3') and angular derivative (4, 4').
-We called this treatment "vector decomposition technique."
-According to the concept of vector decomposition technique, Eqs.
+We called this treatment "vector decomposition technique, Eqs.
 (13) and (14) can be modified as